enriquejuan2/PrettyListView/README.md

 # PrettyListView
- Powerful recycler view  with the ability to  swapToRefresh  and  pagination using [NoPaginate library](https://github.com/NoNews/NoPaginate) with few number of code lines  .
+ Powerful recycler view  with the ability to  swapToRefresh  and  pagination using [NoPaginate library](https://github.com/NoNews/NoPaginate) with few number of code lines  and updating via diffUtils.
 Lets see How to use it :

 # Installation
 - #### Step 1.
 Add the JitPack repository to your build file